wiremock/wiremock.org/_docs/record-playback-legacy.md

 ## Playback

-If you start the standalone runner again without the extra commandline options it will automatically load the newly created stub mappings and start serving them.
+If you start the standalone runner again without the extra command line options it will automatically load the newly created stub mappings and start serving them.